EmmanuelSHS/FCC-simulation/README.md

 6. ThreeD.h & ThreeD.cpp: The class for initializing a FCC crystal, simluating its movements according to Lennard-Jones Potential and ouputing the result in standardlized .xyz and .dat files.

-7. main.cpp: The main function that realizing the simulation.
+7. 3dvibe_main.cpp: The main function that realizing the simulation.

+8. rdf_main.cpp: The main function for caculating rdf function for simulation.

-8. parameters.txt: The file enablint customized data input.
+9. parameters.txt: The file enablint customized data input.

+### Usage

+To build simulator, use:

+    make Makefile simulator

+To build RDF calculator, use:

+    make Makefile rdf

+Parameters can be customized in parameters.txt file.